-modern.gov app

-View upcoming public committee documents on your Apple or Android device with the free modern gov app.
+wodern.gov app View upcoming public committee documents on your Apple or Android device with the free modern.gov app.

-Access
+₿ 🦻 Access

-There is wheelchair access to the Town Hall from the Main Entrance.
-There is an induction loop in the Council Chamber.
+There is wheelchair access to the meeting venue from the Main Entrance.
+If you do wish to attend this meeting, please contact the clerk should you have specific accessibility needs.
+There is an induction loop in the meeting room.

-Evacuation Procedures
+• Evacuation Procedures

-Evacuate the building using the nearest available exit and congregate at the assembly point in the North Front Car Park.
+Evacuate the building using the nearest available exit and congregate at the assembly point in the Car Park.